Skip to content

 • java -jar script.jar -d tempfile-path

-The temp file will have encrypted/decrpyted paramter or request body in JSON data key and request header in JSON header key as below.
+The temp file will have encrypted/decrypted parameter or request body and request header in the following format:

 Note